hiibolt/KnowledgeBase/pages/Analysis.md

 	  It uses bold terms to discuss key terms, italics to discuss edge cases or notes, and blocks to introduce equations or theorems.
 - # Overall Course Analysis
 	- ## What do I expect to learn from the course
-	  I hope to learn the critical thinking skil
+	  I hope to learn the critical thinking skills required to take a problem in the real world and apply math and model building to it.
+This is especially important with the rise of machine learning, which are models not too dissimilar from those discussed in the book.
+	- ##
 	- ##